TatsuyaHasunuma0123/Dotfiles/README.md

 ![nvim screenshot](./images/img2.png)

-# Takuya's dotfiles
+# Tatsuya's dotfiles

-**Warning**: Don’t blindly use my settings unless you know what that entails.
+**:collision:Warning**: Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!

 ### Looking for a Markdown note-taking app?